They’re paid to guard and care for inmates.

 Three employees were fired this February – 11 months after the ISP investigation began and a year after the pills were reported missing.

 Documents show the trio’s actions were the most egregious of a handful of employees implicated in the investigation.

 Eleven-year veteran Sgt.
 Rafael Merrill was fired after admitting taking a hydrocodone pill from the leftover medications with the help of a licensed practical nurse, Ruth Nagle.

-But nearly a dozen people were named in the investigation, and interviews show the medications were long seen by many employees as free for the taking.
+Nearly a dozen people were named in the investigation, and interviews show the medications were long seen by many employees as free for the taking.

-“The accessibility of the medications without accountability was a ‘candy store’ for anyone that needed free controlled narcotic medications,” one employee told investigators.
+“The accessibility of the medications without accountability was a candy store for anyone that needed free controlled narcotic medications,” one employee told investigators.

 Some spoke of receiving one or two pills over the years.